zkotti/fun-in-lockdown/guide.md

 * Color Hunt Gaming Project

 Java Project Idea: Color hunt is an entertaining mind game which consists of letters with different colors arranged randomly on it.
-In this Java game, we mention a statement of a precise color and letter, which we’re supposed to click in the block box fastly.
+In this Java game, we mention a statement of a precise color and letter, which we’re supposed to click in the block box as fast as we can.
 We need to click on the exact color which has been mentioned and the statement immediately keeps changing.

 * I-card generator system